 Are you directing police to arrest people & block media?
 Why won’t you stop them?

-In our democratic system, elected officials do not direct police or the court system.
+In our democratic system, elected officials do not have the ability to direct police or the court system.
 In this case, the private company sought an injunction from a court and won.
 The Police have been ordered by the BC Supreme Court to ensure compliance with the court order, while recognizing lawful, peaceful protests and simultaneously ensuring the ability of industry to complete its court-approved work.

 Enforcement action by the RCMP in response to the court decision is an operational matter for the RCMP and is entirely at arms length from government.